malnick/technoblogic/source/_posts/2014-03-12-debugging-activemq-jvm-heap-memory-errors.markdown

 INFO   | jvm 5    | 2014/03/13 04:46:13 | 	java.net.SocketException: Too many open files
 {% endcodeblock %}

 That isn't what I wanted to see.
-I am looking for heap memory errors...
+I am looking for heap memory errors.
+So this clearly demonstrates it's not an fds constraint at the filesystem level.
+Time to move on to other possibilities.

 ### Possible Culprits